labex-labs/open-source-labs/python/python-mastery/lab-ex6-3-inspect-the-internals-of-functions/en/step3.md

 Stock.set_fields()
 ```

+This way, we don't have to manually define the `_fields` tuple.
+The `set_fields` method will take care of it for us.

 ## Testing the Modified Class

-Let's create a simple test script to verify that our modified class works correctly.
-Create a new file called `test_structure.py`:
+To make sure our modified class works correctly, we'll create a simple test script.
+Create a new file called `test_structure.py` and add the following code:

 ```python
 from structure import Stock